Digital sovereignty –From strategy through to implementation in modern IT architectures.

 - A vendor-neutral approach combined with in-depth product knowledge.

-What milestones has Bechtle already achieved as an implementation partner for digital sovereignty?
+Milestonesas an implementation partner for digital sovereignty.

 Since Bechtle began its multi-cloud service business in 2017, freedom of choice in sourcing cloud services has been a cornerstone of our comprehensive portfolio.
 It enables both private and public-sector customers to easily purchase and manage a wide range of cloud services—from public cloud offerings to enterprise-grade solutions—via a single platform.